-The George Washington University (where I work and go to school) has recently implemented 802.1X to secure its wireless networks.
+The George Washington University (where I work and study) has recently implemented 802.1X to secure its wireless networks.
 802.1X defines support for EAP over Ethernet (including wireless) and the WPA standards define several modes of EAP that can be used.

 Solaris (I’m referring to version 11, OpenSolaris, OpenIndiana, and Illumos) supports WPA.
 It modified an early version of wpa_supplicant and called it “wpad“.
 However, they seemed to make a point of stripping out all EAP support in wpad.